a-kenji/flake-edit/README.md

 ## `$ fe` - usage

-The cli interface `fe` has the following interface:
+`fe` has the following cli interface:

 `$ fe help`
 ```